-- 16.(1) All Monetary Sanctions collected by the New SRO may only be used, directly or indirectly, in the public interest as follows: - (a) as approved by the governance committee, - (i) for the development of systems or other related expenditures that are necessary to address emerging regulatory issues and are directly related to protecting investors or the integrity of the capital markets, provided that any such use does not constitute normal course operating expenses, - (ii) for education or research projects that are directly relevant to the investment industry, and which benefit the public or the capital markets, - (iii) for specific funding related to a whistleblower program, provided that any such use does not constitute normal course operating expenses, - (iv) to contribute to a non-profit, tax-exempt organization, the purposes of which include protection of investors, or those described in paragraph (a)(ii), or - (v) for such other purposes as may be subsequently approved by the Superintendent;
+- 16. (1) All Monetary Sanctions collected by CIRO may only be used, directly or indirectly, in the public interest as follows: - (a) as approved by the governance committee, - (i) for the development of systems or other related expenditures that are necessary to address emerging regulatory issues and are directly related to protecting investors or the integrity of the capital markets, provided that any such use does not constitute normal course operating expenses,

+- (ii) for education or research projects that are directly relevant to the investment industry, and which benefit the public or the capital markets, - (iii) for specific funding related to a whistleblower program, provided that any such use does not constitute normal course operating expenses, - (iv) to contribute to a non-profit, tax-exempt organization, the purposes of which include protection of investors, or those described in paragraph (a)(ii), or - (v) for such other purposes as may be subsequently approved by the Superintendent; - (b) for reasonable costs associated with the administration of CIRO's investor office, investor advisory panel and CIRO's hearings. - (2) The process to allocate such Monetary Sanctions must be fair and transparent.